 - blurred vision

 - changes in appetite

-However, some people can experience even worse adverse effects from medication.
-Report any and all of your concerns to your doctor so he or she can get an accurate picture of how the medication is affecting you.
+However, some people can experience even worse negative effects from medication.
+Report any and all of your concerns to your healthcare provider so they can get an accurate understanding of how the medication is affecting you.

-If any of your treatments cause you suicidal thoughts, contact your doctor immediately.
-These are signs that your medication and therapy is not working correctly and should be reported to your doctor immediately.
+If any of your treatments cause thoughts of suicide, contact your healthcare provider immediately.
+These are signs that your medication and therapy aren’t working correctly and should be reported to your healthcare provider immediately.

-There is a chance that your medication may not become as effective as it once was as you start to develop a tolerance for the drugs.
-Tolerance and other factors can make bipolar, depression, and other medications from working effectively.
-Some of those include:
+There’s a chance that medication for bipolar disorder may not become as effective as it once was as you start to develop a tolerance for the drugs.
+Tolerance and other factors can prevent medications for bipolar disorder and depression from working effectively.

 - your underlying brain biochemistry may have changed

 As with any medication, don’t stop taking your prescriptions until your healthcare provider has told you to do so.